rackspace-cookbooks/pg-multi/README.md

 `['pg-multi']['replication']['password'] ` : allows for the setting of a custom password for the replication user.
 (Required)

-`['pg-multi']['host']` : sets if SSL is used between master and slave servers for replication. default is 'host' which is no SSL.
-If the server is a Debian family system it will default to 'hostssl' which enables SSL transport.
+`['pg-multi']['host']` : sets if SSL is used between master and slave servers for replication. default is 'hostssl' which is uses SSL (this only works on Debian family OS's by default).
+If the server is a RHEL family system it will default to 'host' which disables SSL transport.

 License & Authors